elicasama/the_way_to_exit/README.md

-# The way to the exit
+# The way to exit

 [The way to the exit](https://elicasama.github.io/the_way_to_exit/) es un prototipo para un juego de mazmorras.